swapnica15/712-Yorebridge/_pages/light-bites.md

 Head chef Dan and ‘Gadge’ have worked together for the last 7 years to bring the best quality, local meat to the table.</p>

 <p><span class="menu-strong">Wellocks Fruit And Veg (Lomeshaye)</span>
-Wellocks supplies every michelin-starred restaurant in the North, as well as many other high-quality restaurants.
+Wellocks supplies every Michelin-starred restaurant in the North, as well as many other high-quality restaurants.
 Dan has worked with Pasque since his Rockliffe Hall days 10 years ago, the pair strive to promote the finest ingredients from small UK suppliers to achieve a luxury menu!</p>

 <p><span class="menu-strong">Hodgson Fish (Hartlepool)</span>